 As shown in Figure 3-22, Field A would utilize three 60-foot-tall field light poles along the east sideline and three, 60-foot-tall field light poles along the west sideline.
 A 25'x18' LED scoreboard, reaching a maximum height of 28 feet when combined with approximately 10-foot support poles, would be installed along the south edge of the field.
-Field B would utilize three, 80-foot-tall field light poles along the north sideline; and a single 50-foot-tall field light pole along each of the east and west edges of the field.
+Field B would utilize three, 80-foot-tall field light poles along the south sideline; three, 60-foot-tall field light poles along the north sideline; and a single 50-foot-tall field light pole along each of the east and west edges of the field.
 A 25'x18' LED scoreboard, reaching a maximum height of 28 feet when combined with approximately 10-foot support poles, would be installed along the west edge of Field B. The LED signs would comply with LAMC Section 14.4.4 requirements, which limit light intensity from signage to no more than three foot-candles above ambient lighting at residential property boundaries.